mavnn/mavnn.github.com/source/_posts/2017-04-06-level-up-your-f-number-skills.markdown

 4. Computational Expressions: build powerful abstractions and then expose them in an easy to use way

 We're aiming for a cost of £1,295.00 for the course with early bird (<strike>10</strike> 15% until the 15th May) and group discounts available (contact [us](mailto:us@mavnn.co.uk)).
 Due to the nature of the course, there will be a hard limit of 12 attendees.
+There's also a limited quantity of super-early bird tickets available if you're quick!
 Register your interest soon to secure a ticket, and if there's a waiting list we'll consult you about additional dates.

 As always with @mavnn training courses, we're also willing to come and deliver this training on site and tailor it to your specific needs.
 Contact us at [us@mavnn.co.uk](mailto:us@mavnn.co.uk) to discuss requirements and quotes.